Maptime030/Fantasy-map-workshop/Readme.md

 	$ gdal2tiles -l -p raster -z 0-4 ...

 To use the generated tiles with Leaflet there is a small plugin to correctly set the required projection for raster images.
-Please refer to the documention at [leaflet-rastercoords](https://github.com/commenthol/leaflet-rastercoords).
+Please refer to the documentation at [leaflet-rastercoords](https://github.com/commenthol/leaflet-rastercoords).

 ## Docker